 German Blog Posts

-In addition to the conference presentations, I regularly give presentations at our company's internal knowledge sharing events.
+In addition to the conference presentations, I used to regularly give presentations at my former employer's internal knowledge sharing events.
 At these events, I talked about Vaadin, JUnit 5, Vagrant, QueryDSL, web security, testing, design patterns, and many more topics.

 - JavaLand 2023: Richtig gute Tests schreiben - die Best Practices für bessere (JUnit-) Tests (Mar 22, 2023)

 - KKON Warm-up 2021: Kotlin für Java-Entwickler (Apr 22, 2021)